trenskow/isvalid/README.md

 		}
 	}

+In the above example we have specified an object with two keys - `low` and `high`.
+The validator will first make sure, that the object validates to the schema.
+If it does it will then call the post validator - which in this example calls the callback with an error if low is bigger than high.

+> * `post` functions works both by returning promises (async functions) and returning a value.
+> * If no value is returned the data does not change.
-> Thrown errors are caught and converted to a `ValidationError` internally.
+> * Thrown errors are caught and converted to a `ValidationError` internally.

 ### Options with post Validators